mad-lab-fau/gaitmap/docs/source/user_guide/datatypes.rst

 >>> SL_INDEX
 ['s_id']

-Developers can use :py:func:`~gaitmap.utils.dataset_helper.set_correct_index` to unify the format of a stride list and easily support `s_id` as index or column.
+Developers can use :py:func:`~gaitmap.utils.datatype_helper.set_correct_index` to unify the format of a stride list and easily support `s_id` as index or column.

 Depending of the type of stride list, more columns are expected.